TrademarkTrademark

 Note that the optional feature is not currently released, it will come out with v1.3

-Pre/Post Conditions are part of a resource's (or data source's) lifecycle block.
-They let you control the resource's lifecycle conditions more deeply, and they are evaluated as early as possible.
-An output can also make use of the precondition.
+Pre/Post Conditions live in a resource's (or data source's) lifecycle block.
+They give you more control over the resource's lifecycle conditions, and they're evaluated as early as possible.
+An output can use the precondition too.

 Why would you use these conditions?

-precondition / postcondition's are extremely useful as they allow us to check properties or other resources before and after our resources are created.
-For instance, we might create a Kubernetes cluster and want to ensure that there are no public endpoints created, this would be done with a postcondition.
-Another example would be checking that a particular tag is available in your tags variable, this would be achieved using the precondition.
+precondition / postcondition's are handy because they let you check properties or other resources before and after your resources are created.
+Say you create a Kubernetes cluster and want to make sure no public endpoints get created.
+That's a postcondition.
+Or you want to check that a particular tag is in your tags variable.
+That's a precondition.

-I see these conditions as the most useful inside of a module, especially when the interface is a little more relaxed.
-This means we can allow our engineers to be creative with their implementations but still enforce guardrails.
+These conditions are most useful inside a module, especially when the interface is a little more relaxed.
+You can let your engineers get creative with their implementations and still enforce guardrails.

 postcondition {